acroospulle/MatchGame/README.md

 # MatchGame

 MatchGame is a game where user can find the matching set of cards before the time runs out.
 This game also comes with sounds.
-User can also see the launch screen and the app ic
+User can see app icon in home screen and a styled launch screen.